GalileuGalilei/SnakeGame/README.md

 # SnakeGame
-A snake game in haskell sing gloss lib
+A snake game in haskell using gloss lib